 The PMOC previously noted that the proposed approach using three different project delivery methods will require a high level of both design and construction interface coordination and management.
 To reduce delay risk, TJPA has completed the division of the Railyard Infrastructure Relocation Work scope into two packages: 4KYA will remain Design/Bid/Build for site clearing; 4KYB will change to CMGC for the actual rail infrastructure and systems relocation.
 Caltrain has agreed to the creation of the two packages and the procurement/delivery approach: TJPA will procure and deliver 4KYA; Caltrain will procure and deliver 4KYB.
 The construction contract for the 4KYB Package has been removed from the Advanced (Enabling) Works Program and will be a stand-alone contract.
-During February 2025, TJPA and Caltrain continued to evaluate alternative contract packaging options for the 4KYB scope of work, potentially combining the 4KYB surface track and systems work into the 50-TS, Track and Systems CMGC contract package, thus eliminating a significant contract interface.
+Through March 2025, TJPA and Caltrain continued to evaluate an alternative contract packaging option for the 4KYB scope of work to combine the 4KYB surface track and systems work into the 50-TS, Track and Systems CMGC contract package.
+This contract packaging change would eliminate a significant contract interface.